sachin19183/sachin19183.github.io/about.md

 permalink: /about/
 ---

-Hi, I'm Sachin.
+Hey Fello Knowledge Seeker,

 This website is the culmination of a long-term wish to build a community where knowledge sharing is free and constructive.
+A bit of a background on how it started:

 In 2021, I started my second innings of upskilling myself and utilizing my personal time more effectively.
 Having been a C developer for most of my career, Go felt like the next natural step, and I picked it up.
 Around the same time, the wave of machine learning drew me toward Python.
 This eventually led me to explore how to design and build applications in a cloud-native environment.